Advent Reading: The Last Battle

 With the Final Judgment comes the enjoyment of Parousia.
-We often talk about Parousia in atrium.
+We often talk about Parousia in Levels II and III in the CGS Atrium.
 What will it be like?
 The answers are that everything will be in the superlative: the most beautiful place, the most wonderful food, all peaceful, complete happiness.
 But then the children have their own questions.
 What will heaven look like?
 What will it feel like?
 Will it be like this world, only better?
 C.S.
 Lewis describes what he thinks it will be:

 “The Eagle is right,” said the Lord Digory.
 “Listen, Peter.
 When Aslan said you could never go back to Narnia, he meant the Narnia you were thinking of.
 But that was not the real Narnia.
 That had a beginning and an end.
 It was only a shadow or a copy of the real Narnia, which has always been here and always will be here: just as our own world, England and all, is only a shadow or copy of something in Aslan’s real world.
 You need not mourn over Narnia, Lucy.
 All of the old Narnia that mattered, all the dear creatures, have been drawn into the real Narnia through the Door.
 And of course it is different; as different as a real thing is from a shadow or as waking life is from a dream....”